Benunc/scripturememory/README.md

 - Built with React 18 and TypeScript
 - Uses Chakra UI for styling and components
 - Vite for build tooling and development server
-- Deployed via GitHub Pages with a custom domain
+- Deployed via Cloudflare Pages

 ### Backend
-- Google Sheets API for data storage
+- Cloudflare D1 Database for data storage
 - IndexedDB for local caching and offline support
 - Implements a sync service for offline changes